clivemchd/fly-2/README.md

 - Vanilla JavaScript for game logic
 - HTML/CSS for UI elements

+### Performance Optimizations

+- **Frustum Culling**: The game implements frustum culling to improve performance by only rendering objects that are within the camera's view frustum.
+This reduces unnecessary rendering of off-screen objects like humans, rocks, and impact effects.

 ## Setup

 No build process is required.
 Simply open the `index.html` file in a modern web browser to play the game.

+## Deployment

+The game is deployed on GitHub Pages and can be accessed at: https://clivemchd.github.io/fly-2/

 ## Credits